White House calls meeting with college officials on how to curb monkeypox on campus - NewsBreak

 Monkeypox began spreading throughout the United States this year after a Massachusetts man was diagnosed on May 17.

-The virus, which is transmitted by close, intimate contact, has since risen to more than 16,600 people in every state.
+The virus, which is transmitted by close, intimate contact, has since risen to more than 16,600 people and has been diagnosed in every state.
 The Biden administration declared it a public health emergency earlier this month.

 Monkeypox cases in the United States this year are characterized by a rash or lesions in nearly 99% of people diagnosed, according to data from the CDC .
 A majority of people also experienced tiredness, fever, chills, headache, enlarged lymph nodes, muscle aches and itching.